Dr Willem J Stander PhD, AFHEA, MBPsS

 Biography

 Originally from Namibia, Willem came to the UK to pursue his postgraduate studies.
 He completed his PhD in Applied Social Science at the University of Brighton in 2020.
-His thesis examined how gay and bisexual men look for mental health support online, and how specialist services use digital and social media to reach and engage with this group.
-He has also contributed to research projects focused on men’s unwanted sexual experiences and LGBTQ youth work during the Covid-19 pandemic.
+His thesis examined how gay and bisexual men look for mental health support online, and how specialist services use digital and social media to reach and engage with the LGBTQ+ community.
+He has also previously contributed to research projects focused on men’s unwanted sexual experiences and LGBTQ youth work during the COVID-19 pandemic.

 Research